Deadline: December 1, 2021

 The World Health Organization (WHO) and the International Center for Journalists (ICFJ) conducted a WHO Road Safety reporting contest to raise awareness and spur dialogue around critical – yet underreported – road safety issues with a Vision Zero/Safe System Approach.

-Journalists reporting on road safety in English, Spanish or Portuguese in Bangladesh, Brazil, Colombia, Ghana, India, Mexico, and Uganda were eligible.
+Journalists reporting on road safety in English, Spanish or Portuguese in Bangladesh, Brazil, Colombia, Ghana, India, and Uganda were eligible.
 To be considered, a road safety story must be published between August 1, 2021, and December 1, 2021.
 In each of the eligible countries, a $1,500 first-place prize, a $1,000 second-place prize, and a $500 third-place prize were awarded in March of 2022.
 The winners of the contest are listed here.